grincc/grin-wallet-api-tutorial/readme.md

 Also creates a corresponding Transaction Log Entry in the wallet's transaction log.

-The parameters for this method are the next:
+The positional parameters for this method are the next:

 - `slate` - The transaction Slate.
 The slate should contain the results of the sender's round 1 (e.g, public nonce and public excess value).
 - `dest_acct_name` - The name of the account into which the slate should be received.
 If None, the default account is used.